igloo-project/igloo-doc/source/igloo-logging/igloo-logging.md

 Your projet must manage/include the following dependencies:

 * `javax.servlet:javax.servlet-api`: javax package, only servlet listener API is used
+* `jakarta.servlet:jakarta.servlet-api`: jakarta package, only servlet listener API is used
 * `org.slf4j:jul-to-slf4j`: 1.7.x or 2.0.x
 * `org.slf4j:slf4j-api`: 1.7.x or 2.0.x
 * `org.apache.logging.log4j:log4j-core`: 2.17+ version

 Project uses only mainline API from these dependencies and may adapt to any recent version.

+Jakarta or Javax servlet API is used based on the listener classes you use.

 ## Installation